CrainDavis/GoogleBookshelf2/README.md

 This application uses ReactJS with Material-UI and JawsDB (MySQL) database.
 To use the application, check out the [usage](#usage) section or view a detailed [demonstration](#demonstration).

+This application is a re-make of another one of my applications (https://github.com/CrainDavis/GoogleBookshelf).
+The original GoogleBookshelf application is a MERN app using MongoDB and Bootstrap; however, due to Heroku phasing out mLab for the MongoDB database, I have recreated GoogleBookshelf by using a Sequelize database and Material-UI instead.

 ---

 ## Table of Contents: